-Recently I was interviewed for a leadership podcast, and the question that caused me to reflect on a lifetime of leading was: How do you show you care for your employees?
+Recently, I was interviewed for a leadership podcast, and the question that caused me to reflect on a lifetime of leading was: How do you show you care for your employees?

-I landed on 6 key actions:
+I landed six key actions:

 How: Explain in respectful and appropriate language how each person’s work contributes to the success of the entire team

-read more about talking to you people in tough times
+Read more about talking to you people in tough times

-Four, deal with poor performance.
+Fourth, deal with poor performance.
 Nothing will demoralize you people quicker than seeing a coworker get away with poor performance.

 How: Pull your big boy or girl pants up and deal with poor performance.